fzero/lhl-lectures/w4d3-project-planning/README.md

 This is the way TinyApp works.
 Every link and form submission results on the page being completely reloaded from scratch.
 Every single request needs its own EJS template inside `/views`.

-The server code receives regular HTTP requests and plain form data and returns rendered HTML pages based on EJS templates.
+The server code receives regular HTTP requests and plain form data, and returns rendered HTML pages based on EJS templates.

-By the way, EJS templates are **server-side**.
+By the way, those EJS templates are **server-side**.
 This means **the server** builds the HTML with the data you provide as `templateVars` and sends the **completed HTML** to the browser.

 ### 2. Single-page application (SPA)

 Tweetr is a good example of this.
-The HTML is completely static (_not_ `ejs`) and every action is handled by _client-side Javascript code_ (inside `/public` in express) and AJAX requests.
+The HTML is completely static (_not_ EJS) and every action is handled by client-side Javascript code (inside `/public` in Express) with AJAX requests.

 The server-side code **only receives and outputs data**, usually in JSON format.
 This means **every form, button and link _must_ have an attached JS function.**

 In other words **the server will NOT use EJS or other server-side templates.** All requests and responses will use JSON.

-You may have **static HTML pages** in the `/public` folder, but the data will always be displayed using Javascript to render HTML using JSON data received from the server.
+You may have **static HTML pages** in the `/public` folder, but the data will always be displayed using client-side Javascript to render HTML using JSON data received from the server.

 This means more client-side code, but the results are more interactive.
 [React](https://facebook.github.io/react/), [Ember](https://emberjs.com/) and [Angular](https://angularjs.org/) are examples of client-side frameworks geared towards making single-page applications.

 ### 3. Mix and match

-Some pages are request-response (welcome page and login form, for example) while a few of them have SPA features.
+Some pages are request-response (welcome page and login form, for example) while others have SPA features.

 A good example would be an e-commerce application showing a sticky shopping cart panel.
-Every time an item is chosen from the menu, the cart updates without reloading the page.
-On the other hand, the whole page reloads when the user presses the "order" button.
+Every time an item is chosen, the cart updates without reloading the page.
+On the other hand, the whole page reloads when the user presses the "order" button on the cart.

 **This is usually the quickest approach to write a good, interactive web app at the level you are right now.** It's very common for professional apps to start like this and then migrate to a full SPA architecture.

 Some large applications are structured as multiple SPAs with a few request-response actions in between.
 For example, Facebook and Twitter have a request-response login page, while the main application is a large SPA.
-Try a few of your favourite web apps and try to figure out which requests reload the whole page.
+A good exercise is using a few of your favourite web apps and trying to figure out which requests reload the whole page.

 ## BONUS: Git feature branching cheatsheet